bongloy/bongloy-terms/kh_terms.en.md

 ## Terms of Service - Cambodia

-Last Updated: February 14, 2016.
+Last Updated: September 4, 2018.
 Previous versions and diffs are [available here](http://github.com/bongloy/bongloy-terms).

 ## About our terms of service